|Arscott of Tetcott|

 - Can anyone fill in any of the missing genealogical information for the Arscott family from sources such as title deeds or locally-proved wills which I have not had the opportunity to consult?
 In particular, can anyone tell me more about William Arscott (1617-75?), whose marriage I have been unable to find.

 Revision and acknowledgements

-This post was first published 9th October 2015.
+This post was first published 9 October 2015 and was updated 5 April 2020.
 I am most grateful to the National Trust for permission to reproduce images of Dunsland from their collection.